abingdonpta/abingdonpta/content/posts/2023-03-02 Movie Night/index.md

 All are welcome.
 Keep in mind this film is geared toward children grades 2-5.

+Guidelines:
-Movie starts at 6:30.
-Doors open at 6:00.
-Movie will be shown in the gym.
-Bring your own basket for comfort.
-No outside food is allowed.
-Parents must stay to supervise their children.
-Movie theater behavior is expected.
+- Bring your own blanket for comfort.
+- No outside food is allowed.
+- Parents must stay to supervise their children.
+- Movie theater behavior is expected.

 > *Presented by the DEI Committee.
 Sponsored by the Abingdon PTA.*